MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx.md

 - Port the entire project in one pass.
 The simplest option for a project that's not too large.
 If you have a Windows Runtime component project, then this strategy is your only option.
 - Port the project gradually (the size or complexity of your codebase might make this necessary).
 But this strategy calls for you to follow a porting process in which for a time C++/CX and C++/WinRT code exists side by side in the same project.
 For a XAML project, at any given time, your XAML page types must be *either* all C++/WinRT *or* all C++/CX.

 This interop topic is relevant for that *second* strategy&mdash;for cases when you need to port your project gradually.
-This topic shows you two helper functions that you can use to convert a C++/CX object into a C++/WinRT object (and vice versa) within the same project.
+This topic shows you various forms of pairs of helper functions that you can use to convert a C++/CX object (and other types) into a C++/WinRT object (and vice versa) within the same project.

 These helper functions will be very useful as you port your code gradually from C++/CX to C++/WinRT.
 Or you might just choose to use both the C++/WinRT and C++/CX language projections in the same project, whether you're porting or not, and use these helper functions to interoperate between the two.